 A CPU can only do one thing at a time.
 Therefore, to multi-task, the CPU is quickly switched between all active threads on the system.
 It switches between threads so quickly that it appears multiple processes are running at the exact same time (simultaneously), when in fact they are just taking turns - concurrently.
 For multi-core systems, this is still true, except that there are more CPUs available for thread execution, thus allowing some true simultaneous execution instead of just concurrent execution.

 When the threads of multiple processes need to use the CPU at the same time, the priority level of each thread is used to help determine which should get the CPU next (which is most important).
-By temporarily lowering the priority class of overly active background processes, your system is kept responsive even in the face of high CPU loads.
+By temporarily lowering the priority class of overly active background processes, as ProBalance does, your PC is kept responsive even in the face of high CPU loads.
 Lowering the priority class of a process lowers the priority of all threads in that process.
 When acting on a process, you are essentially changing the base priority from which the individual priorities of all threads of that process are derived from.
 In this way, the relative priorities between threads in a process are kept the same.

 Windows has a particularly bad problem dealing with threads that decide they want to consume every bit of CPU time they can get their hands on (CPU bound threads).
 A single CPU bound thread running at Normal priority can bring an entire single-CPU system to a stall, as demonstrated by our graphical proof of concept below.
 Yes, it is true - believe it or not!
 It is this worst case scenario that Process Lasso was originally written to address.
 By temporarily lowering the priority of the offending process, your PC can be saved from a full stall.